MohamedRadwan/MagicSquare/README.md

 2. IntelliJ IDEA
     1. Open the IntelliJ IDEA IDE, and click File -> Open.
-    2. Select the Rabbits-and-Foxes folder that was just created and click Open.
+    2. Select the MagicSquare folder that was just created and click Open.

 ##### Additional Tools